Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Keep the Debug Window open (Ctrl+G).

-3. Click somewhere in the middle of the Code and press the F5 key to Run the Code and to print the output in the Debug Window.
+3. Click somewhere in the middle of the Code and press the F5 key to run the Code and to print the output in the Debug Window.

 Calculate Price/Discount for an Array of Products.

-The following test code creates an array of three Products and Sales Values by entering directly from Keyboard.
+The following test code creates an array of three Products and Sales Values by entering directly from the Keyboard.

-Copy and Paste the following Code into a Standard Module and Run to test the Wrapper Class further.
+Copy and paste the following Code into a Standard Module and run to test the Wrapper Class further.

 Public Sub SalesTest2()